Sexual Abuse in Schools

 The Department for Education has stated that it will take immediate action if it becomes clear that a school is failing in any safeguarding practices and has warned that it would close schools if necessary.

-Following the significant attention that this issue is now receiving, it is likely that a number of arrests will be made over the coming months.
+Following the significant attention that this issue is now receiving, there is an ever increasing number of high profile arrests and convictions.

 How can we help?